 Most managers like to settle on one goalkeeper, but Ospina was often rotated with Alex Meret throughout his time at Stadio San Paolo.
 In the summer he moved to Saudi Arabian outfit Al Nassr.

 Bielik’s Arsenal career totalled just 33 minutes over two League Cup outings while being sent out on loan three times.

 He impressed enough on loan at Charlton to convince Derby to pay a club-record fee of around £10million to sign the Poland international, but his time at Pride Park has been blighted by serious injury.

 An acrimonious exit sullied nine years of loyal service from Koscielny at Arsenal.
-The defender made 25 Ligue 1 appearances as Bordeaux finished 12th last term.
+The defender made 25 Ligue 1 appearances as Bordeaux finished 12th in 2019-20.